kylmp/photo-metadata-updater/README.md

 4. Double click the `photo-metadata-updater` file, you will see a console window open
 5. In a browser, navigate to http://localhost:8000

+If you want to contribute, instructions for local setup for development is in the [wiki](https://github.com/kylmp/photo-metadata-updater/wiki/Local-Setup-(Development))

 # Using the App

 ### Usage